Anupdavda/Online-Education/README.md

 ## Data Cleaning
-I needed to clean it up so that it was usable for our model.
-I made the following changes and created the following variables:
+I cleaned the data to make it usable for the model.
+Following changes were made and new variables were created:

-*Performance in online would contain Very Bad to Very Good and Level of satisfaction in Online Education would contain Average, Bad and Good description.
-Changed the value of Very Bad to 0, Average to 1 and Very Good to 2 and converted Gender value to Binary values.
-Same steps were used to change categorical values to Nominal.
+*Performance in online contained Very Bad to Very Good and the Level of satisfaction in Online Education would contain Average, Bad, and Good descriptions.
+I changed the value of Very Bad to 0, Average to 1, and Very Good to 2 and converted the Gender value to Binary values.
+The same steps were used to change categorical values to Nominal.
 *	Removed Outliers from the data

 ## EDA